Dési Bouterse

 On 16 July 1999, Bouterse was sentenced in absentia in the Netherlands to 11 years' imprisonment after being convicted of trafficking 474 kg of cocaine.
 Bouterse always maintained his innocence.
 He claimed the star witness in the case, Patrick van Loon, was bribed by the Dutch government.
 According to the United States diplomatic cables leak released in 2011, Bouterse was active in the drug trade until 2006.
-Europol has issued a warrant for his arrest.
+Europol issued a warrant for his arrest.
 At that time, he could not be arrested in Suriname, because he was still president.
-As he was convicted of the drug offense before his election in 2010 as head of state, he risks arrest if he leaves Suriname.
+As the conviction came before his election as president, he risked arrest if he left Suriname.

+In 2023, he was sentenced to twenty years' imprisonment for the 1982 murders of fifteen political dissidents.
+He was reported missing by the Surinamese authorities in January 2024 after refusing to report to prison.
+He was considered a fugitive until his death.

+Bouterse died on 23 December 2024, at the age of 79, while on the run following his conviction.